 Custom Chrome Finishes

-Roll Technology specializes in precision custom hard chromium plating and finishing of web-based converting rolls, providing a full range of surface finishes including flawless optical mirror, textured satin, dull gray matte and commercial polished finishes.
+Roll Technology specializes in precision custom hard chromium plating and mirror roller finishing of web-based converting rolls, providing a full range of surface finishes including flawless optical mirror, textured satin, dull gray matte and commercial polished finishes.
 With over 45 years of experience, we have the expertise to provide the finish required for your application to the tightest tolerances.
 Our staff will assist you in determining which finish meets your requirements to maximize your equipment’s performance and produce consistent, high-quality end products.

 Hard chromium is used to finish web-based converting rolls due to its hardness (70 Rc) and ability to be precision ground to the most exacting tolerances.
 It is an ideal material for optical and mirror finishes.
 Chromium is corrosion and high-heat resistant, providing reliable performance in high volume, high wear, and high-temperature environments.
 Various process steps including precision roll grinding, stone polishing, abrasive film polishing, grit blasting, and shot peening are among those used to finish rolls to the required surface finish.